-Compact Flash Module adds storage option for the RC2014 homebrew Z80 computerDesigned by RFC2795 Ltd, Ships from United Kingdom
+Compact Flash Module adds storage option for the RC2014 homebrew Z80 computerDesigned by RFC2795 Ltd in United Kingdom

 RC2014 is a simple 8 bit Z80 based modular computer.
 It is inspired by the home built computers of the late 70s and computer revolution of the early 80s.
 It is not a clone of anything specific, but there are suggestions of the ZX81, UK101, S100, Superboard II and Apple I in here.
 It nominally has 8K ROM, 32K RAM, runs at 7.3728MHz and communicates over serial at 115,200 baud.